Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 \end{itemize}

 According to Tables \ref{tsynu} and \ref{tsyno}, we have the following proposition. \begin{proposition} The algorithms $EE$ and $OO$ preserve symbol. \end{proposition}

-They also preserve the rigid conditions. \begin{proposition} The algorithms $EE$ and $OO$ preserve rigid conditions of partitions. \end{proposition} \begin{proof} It is obviously that no gaps appear in the new rigid surface operator as shown in Fig.(\ref{EE}) and Fig.(\ref{OO}).
+These algorithms also preserve the rigid conditions. \begin{proposition} The algorithms $EE$ and $OO$ preserve rigid conditions of partitions. \end{proposition} \begin{proof} We prove the proposition for the algorithm $EE$.
+As shown in Fig.(\ref{EE}), there are no gaps appearing in the $B_n$ rigid semisimple surface operator $(B1,D2)$.
 And the even integers in the partitions $C1, C2$ become the odd integers in the partitions $B1, D2$.
-Since no even integer appears exactly twice in the symplectic$(C_n)$ partitions $C1, C2$, no odd integer $(\geq 3)$ appears exactly twice in the orthogonal$(B_n, D_n)$ partitions $B1, D2$.
-Since the numbers of the difference between the longest row after appending a gray box and the second row of the partition $B1$ and $D2$ are odd, the part '1' would not appear twice. \end{proof}
+Since no even integer appears exactly twice in the symplectic $(C_n)$ partitions $C1, C2$, no odd integer appears exactly twice in the orthogonal $D_n$ partitions $D2$ and no odd integer $(\geq 3)$ appears exactly twice in the orthogonal $ B_n$ partitions $ B1$.
+Since the difference of lengths between the longest row appended a gray box and the second row of the partition $B1$ is odd, the part '1' would not appear twice in the partition $B1$.